nigel-sampson/nigel-sampson.github.io/about.md

 I'm a software developer in the .NET ecosystem building cloud and mobile solutions since 2002.
 Increasingly I'm becoming involved with the open source community contributing to a number of projects.

-I'm currently based in Auckland, New Zealand.
+I'm currently based in Auckland, New Zealand as a Staff Software Engineer at [Pushpay][pp].

 ## Open Source Projects